“Don’t have those artificial sweeteners. They’re bad for you. They’re killing you.”

 Also, everything that we consume has a dosage associated with it.
 This is usually a range.
 When consumed within that range, the substance shows no side effects or harmful effects.

 However, if you just go crazy and load 10X the amount of that dosage, then it shouldn’t shock you if something bad happens.
-This holds true for anything, be it sugar or even fibre for that matter, let alone artificial sweeteners.
+This holds true for anything, be it sugar or even fiber for that matter, let alone artificial sweeteners.

 Now, the ADI is usually 10 times less than the amount that is considered safe for consumption according to the studies conducted for safety.
 But the USFDA just divides the so-called “No Observable Adverse Effect Level” by 10 and publishes it as the ADI.
 This is just to be on the safer side of things.